San7o/tenno-tl/README.md

 # tenno template library

-Tenno is a library inspired by the C++23 standard library, compatible with C++17 language onwards.
-It aims to provide constexpr and thread-safe containers with security in mind.
-You can expect most of the apis to be similar to the standard library.
+Tenno is a replacement for the C++23 standard library, providing light constexpr and thread-safe containers, algorithms and data structures for your projects.
+You can expect most of the apis to be similar to the ones in the standard library.

+Tenno is implemented as a header only library, meaning that you can just include the files under the [include](./include) directory in your project, or you can just copy-paste the ones that you need.

 ## Design goals

-- **exceptions are NEVER thrown**, instead values are returned as `optional` or `expected`
+- values are returned as `optional` or `expected` instead of raising exceptions
-- **constexpr** functions and data structures
+- heavy support for constexpr functions and data structures
 - thread-safe data structures
-- modern-looking and readable c++ code
+- modern-looking c++ code
 - performance

 The library officially supports all GCC compilers starting from gcc-8.5.0.
 Constexpr functions are guaranteed to work from c++20 onward.

 ## Currently implemented
-The library aims to provide thread safe / constexpr containers and algorithms that are not provided by the standard library, currently the library provides the following features:

 - [tenno::array<T,N>](./include/tenno/array.hpp)
 - [tenno::expected<T,E>](./include/tenno/expected.hpp)
 - [tenno::range\<T>](./include/tenno/ranges.hpp)